rbuchter/Native-App-Studio-iOS-Evil-Hangman/doc/Design document.md

 ### Classes
 #### GameViewController
 - newGame, function to start a new game with the last inputed settings.
+DONE
-- switchToSettings, action to go the settings screen.
+- <del>switchToSettings, action to go the settings screen.</del>
-- newGameButonPressed, action to start a new game.
+- <del>newGameButonPressed, action to start a new game.</del>
-- livesLeft, reference to the label with the amount of lives left.
+- livesStateLabel, reference to the label with the amount of lives left.
+DONE
-- guessState, reference to the label with the current state of the game.
+- guessStateLabel, reference to the label with the current state of the game.
+DONE
-- guessedLetters, reference to the label with the letters already guessed by the user.
+- guessedLettersStateLabel, reference to the label with the letters already guessed by the user.
+DONE
 - letterInput, reference to the input field where the last letter will be displayed.

 #### SettingsViewController